zhutchens/hierarchical_clustering/ontology_hierarchy/README.md

 Before feeding the relations into the iterative hierarchy construction algorithm, the relations need to be ordered.
 To do this, the `order_directed_relations` function can be used with a number of options.
 As the hierarchy construction algorithm is iterative, the order of the relations given to it has a big impact on the outcome.

+## ontology_algorithm.py
-- `ontology_algorithm.py`: a simple iterative hierarchy construction algorithm `construct_ontology_hierarchy` and a function which prints the hierarchy out.
+A simple iterative hierarchy construction algorithm `construct_ontology_hierarchy` and a function which prints the hierarchy out.
 Upon construction, the hierarchy is constantly checked for cycles.

+## Application examples
+In two notebooks, application of the whole workflow is demonstrated.
+For both, we use the KJV Bible as the data:

+- `genesis_ontology.py`: generation of a ontological hierarchy of key terms in Genesis.
+One can specify the `last_chapter` that will be included in the analysis and `n` as the number of key terms taken from the preprocessing.
+- `whole_bible_ontology.ipynb`: generation of an ontological hierarchy of key terms in any set of books of the Bible.
+The set of books can be specified in the `chosen_books` variable and the number of key terms extraced in the `n` variable.